Deploy the vFXT cluster

 Size - This section shows the VM type that will be used for the cluster nodes.
-Although there is only one recommended option, the Change size link opens a table with details about this instance type and a link to a pricing calculator.
+Although there is only one recommended option, the Change size link opens a table with details about this instance type and a link to a price calculator.

-The recommended configuration is to use 4 TB per node for Standard_E32s_v3 nodes.
+Recommended configuration: Use 4 TB per node for Standard_E32s_v3 nodes.